WojcikAleksandra/dementia-classifier/README.md

 # Dementia Classifier using medical data

-This project was made for Introduction to ML classes at Faculty of Mathematics and Information Sciences at Warsaw University of Technology
+This project was made for *Introduction to Machine Learning* classes at Faculty of Mathematics and Information Sciences at Warsaw University of Technology.

 ## Authors